Philip Schuyler

-Philip John Schuyler (/ˈskaɪlər/; November 20, 1733 – November 18, 1804) was an American general in the Revolutionary War and a United States Senator from New York.
+Philip John Schuyler (/ˈskaɪlər/; November 20, 1733 – November 18, 1804) was an American military officer and politician who fought in the American Revolutionary War and served as a United States Senator from New York.
 He is usually known as Philip Schuyler, while his son is usually known as Philip J. Schuyler.

 Born in Albany, Province of New York, into the prosperous Schuyler family, Schuyler fought in the French and Indian War.
 He won election to the New York General Assembly in 1768 and to the Continental Congress in 1775.
 He planned the Continental Army's 1775 Invasion of Quebec, but poor health forced him to delegate command of the invasion to Richard Montgomery.
 He prepared the Continental Army's defense of the 1777 Saratoga campaign, but was replaced by Major General Horatio Gates as the commander of Continental forces in the theater.
 Schuyler resigned from the Continental Army in 1779.

 Schuyler served in the New York State Senate for most of the 1780s and supported the ratification of the United States Constitution.
 He represented New York in the 1st United States Congress but lost his state's 1791 Senate election to Aaron Burr, a foe of his son-in-law.
 After a period in the state senate, he won election to the United States Senate again in 1797, affiliating with the Federalist Party.
 He resigned due to poor health the following year.
 He was the father of Elizabeth Schuyler Hamilton and the father-in-law of Secretary of the Treasury Alexander Hamilton.